 - Fallback mechanisms when primary integrations fail

-Data doesn’t just sit in directories—it moves, transforms, and generates insights.
+Data doesn’t just sit in directories.
+It moves, transforms, and generates insights.
 Understanding data flow patterns helps you improve how information travels through your ecosystem.

 Think of data flow like a river system.
 You’ve got tributaries (data sources), the main channel (your primary database), distributaries (output channels), and eventually the ocean (end users).
 Along the way, you need filtration systems (validation), flow regulators (rate limiting), and monitoring stations (analytics).